KryptoKiosk/OS/README.md

 # KK-machine
-The software that runs the Lamassu Bitcoin Machine.
+The software that runs the KK Bitcoin Machine.

 ## Installing